The Supreme Court allows emergency abortions in Idaho for now in a limited ruling

 “We had ample time to consider this issue,” she said, underscoring her views by reading a summary of her opinion aloud in the courtroom.
 “Not doing anything is problematic for several reasons.”

 Conservative Justice Samuel Alito, who authored the decision overturning Roe v.
-Wade, also disagreed with the decision to dismiss the case now, though he differed on why.
+Wade, also disagreed with the decision to dismiss the case now.
 Joined by Justice Neil Gorsuch and Clarence Thomas, he suggested the court should side with Idaho.
 Federal health care law “conclusively shows that it does not require hospitals to perform abortions,” he wrote.

-The majority decision to dismiss the case means the issues at the heart of it remain unresolved and the same justices who voted to overturn the constitutional right to abortion could soon be again considering when doctors can provide abortion in medical emergencies.

 The premature release marked the second time in two years that an abortion ruling went out early, though in slightly different circumstances.
 The court’s seismic ruling ending the constitutional right to abortion was leaked to Politico.